jedi-academy/learn-4711/data/tutorials/tut-adv02.md

 front-ends, each with a potentially different user experience, which needs UI/UX specific pictures.
 Yeah.

+##Danger - danger - danger

+I misinterpreted the parameter passing to our REST controller (it has been a couple of years since I worked with it).
+I have added some explanation to the <code>package-restful</code> readme, and adjusted the tutorial accordingly.

 ##1.
 Backend Database Setup

 In the backend database, drop all but the <code>Menu</code> table.